noamross/gams-in-r-course/chapters/chapter3.md

 Let's take a closer look at the `meuse` data and use it to fit your first 2-D model.

-After reviewing the model you will fit, answer the following question:

-How many basis functions are used in the two-dimensional smooth?

 - Inspect the `meuse` data with the `head()` and `str()` functions.